psaikido/hugle.uk/pages/prose/Thesium/130-dreamer.md

 into the labyrinth he goes until one day he finds the lowermost entrance to the Bunker.

-At the bottom of the descent in the lift, he opens a massive door onto a control room.
-At the centre there is a bright blue diamond of light revolving slowly on a raised daise.
+At the bottom of the lift's descent, he opens a massive door onto a control room.
+At the centre there is a bright blue diamond of light revolving slowly on a raised dais.
 He walks tentatively forward and as he begins to stretch out his hand to touch the blue light, a voice, as though inside his head, speaks: